Pulp Fiction: The mysterious 666 briefcase

 The combination of the mysterious suitcase lock is 666, the "Number of the Beast".
 Tarantino has said there is no explanation for its contents – it is simply a MacGuffin, a pure plot device.
 Originally, the case was to contain diamonds, but this was seen as too mundane.
 For filming purposes, it contained a hidden orange light bulb that produced an otherworldly glow when the case was opened.
 In a 2007 video interview with fellow director and friend Robert Rodriguez, Tarantino purportedly "reveals" the secret contents of the briefcase, but the film cuts out and skips the scene in the style employed in Tarantino and Rodriguez's Grindhouse (2007), with an intertitle that reads "Missing Reel".
 The interview resumes with Rodriguez discussing how radically the "knowledge" of the briefcase's contents alters one's understanding of the movie.

 Despite Tarantino's statements, many solutions to what one scholar calls this "unexplained postmodern puzzle" have been proposed.
-A strong similarity has often been observed with Robert Aldrich's 1955 film noir Kiss Me Deadly.
-That movie, features a glowing briefcase housing an atomic explosive.
+A strong similarity has often been observed with Robert Aldrich's 1955 film noir Kiss Me Deadly, which features a glowing briefcase housing an atomic explosive.
 In their review of Alex Cox's 1984 film Repo Man in The Daily Telegraph, Nick Cowen and Hari Patience suggest that Pulp Fiction may also owe "a debt of inspiration" to the glowing car trunk in that film.
 In scholar Paul Gormley's view, this connection with Kiss Me Deadly, and a similar one with Raiders of the Lost Ark (1981), makes it possible to read the eerie glow as symbolic of violence itself.
 The idea that the briefcase contains Marsellus's soul gained popular currency in the mid-1990s.
 Analyzing the notion, Roger Ebert dismissed it as "nothing more than a widely distributed urban legend given false credibility by the mystique of the Net".